Don't touch your face

 - when your hands are visibly dirty.

-No, you can use any temperature of water to wash your hands.
-Cold water and warm water both kill germs and viruses — as long as you use soap.
+You can use any temperature of water to wash your hands.
+As long as you use soap, cold water and warm water both kill germs and viruses.

 Handwashing with soap and water or using hand sanitiser, when done correctly, are both highly effective at killing most germs and viruses.
 Hand sanitiser is often more convenient when you’re outside of the home, but can be expensive or difficult to find in emergency contexts.